≡ Injury Lawsuit Connect ≡ Depo-Provera Meningioma Tumor Lawsuit

 The Depo-Provera lawsuit complaints have asserted claims for, among other things, negligence, negligent failure to warn and design defect, strict liability (failure to warn and design defect), negligent misrepresentation fraudulent misrepresentation, and breach of warranty (express and implied).
 Plaintiffs in Depo Provera lawsuits seek to recover compensatory damages (including compensation for physical pain, mental suffering, inconvenience, loss of the enjoyment of life, expenses, incidental past and future expenses, medical expenses, and loss of earnings and earning capacity), statutory damages, punitive damages, and/or attorneys’ fees and costs, among others.

-Defendants in Depo-Provera lawsuits have included manufacturers, sellers and/or distributors of brand-name Depo-Provera or Depo-SubQ Provera and/or authorized generics, such as Pfizer, Pharmacia & Upjohn Company LLC, Greenstone LLC, Viatris, Prasco LLC d/b/a Prasco Labs.
+Defendants in Depo-Provera lawsuits have included manufacturers, sellers and/or distributors of brand-name Depo-Provera or Depo-SubQ Provera and/or authorized generics, including, for example:

-On November 26, 2024 Plaintiffs in the Depo-Provera lawsuits filed a motion with the Judicial Panel on Multi-District Litigation (“JPML”) seeking to transfer federal Depo Provera injury cases into a multi-district litigation (MDL) in the United States District Court for the Northern District of California for consolidation and coordination of pretrial proceedings.
+On November 26, 2024 Plaintiffs in the Depo-Provera lawsuits filed a motion with the Judicial Panel on Multi-District Litigation (“JPML”), captioned as In Re: Depo-Provera (Depot Medroxy-progesterone Acetate) Products Liability Litigation, MDL Case No. 3140, seeking to transfer federal Depo Provera injury cases into a multi-district litigation pursuant to 28 U.S.C. § 1407 for consolidation and coordination of pretrial proceedings in either the United States District Court for the Northern District of California or the United States District Court for the Central District Of California.

 Depo-Provera meningioma lawsuit cases potentially being investigated include claims involving women who, after using Depo-Provera, Depo-SubQ Provera or a generic form of the birth control shot, were diagnosed with a meningioma brain tumor or spinal cord tumor, including: